aopolin-lv/DecisionMamba/README.md

 pip install -e .
 ```

-We also provide the `requirements.txt` for checking whether the version of pacakges are correct.
+We also provide the `requirements.txt` for checking whether the versions of pacakges are correct.

 #### 3. Dataset
 To download original D4RL data,